• Skip to main content

 Prepare Your Hair and Scalp

 If your scalp is dry and flaky, use a medicated shampoo that contains zinc pyrithione or selenium sulfide, concentrating the suds on your scalp.
 Leave it on for 15 minutes and rinse out.
 Then wash once more with regular shampoo and condition.
-Do this once a week for 4 weeks.
-If you’re still seeing flakes, visit a dermatologist before getting extensions.
-You may have seborrheic dermatitis, which can be harder to get under control when you have extensions.
+Do this once a week for four weeks.
+If you're still seeing flakes, visit a dermatologist before getting extensions.
+You may have seborrheic dermatitis, which can be harder to control when you have extensions.

 Apply Oils to Your Scalp